NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 5/Weak Leaf Leshy (Q19).md

 abilities_mid:
   - name: ""
   - name: "Verdant Burst"
-    desc: " (healing) When a leaf leshy dies, a burst of primal energy explodes from its body, restoring 1d4 Hit Points to each plant creature in a @Template[emanation|distance:30].
+    desc: " (healing) When a leaf leshy dies, a burst of primal energy explodes from its body, restoring 1d4 healing Hit Points to each plant creature in a 30-foot emanation.
 This area is filled with tree saplings, becoming difficult terrain.
 If the terrain is not a viable environment for these trees, they wither after 24 hours."

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Longspear"
-    desc: "`pf2:1` Longspear +1 (reach 10 feet)\n__Damage__  1d8 - 3 piercing"
+    desc: "+1 (reach 10 feet)\n__Damage__  1d8 - 3 piercing"

-  - name: "Ranged"
+  - name: "**Ranged** `pf2:1` Seedpod"
-    desc: "`pf2:1` Seedpod +4 (range increment 30 feet)\n__Damage__  1d6 - 2 bludgeoning plus deafening-blow"
+    desc: "+4 (range increment 30 feet)\n__Damage__  1d6 - 2 bludgeoning plus deafening-blow"

   - name: "Primal Innate Spells"
     desc: "DC 12, attack +6; __4th __  _[[Spells/Speak with Plants|Speak with Plants]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,polymorph,primal) The leaf leshy transforms into a Small tree.
-This ability otherwise uses the effects of [[Spells/One with Plants|One with Plants]].\n\n* * *\n"
+This ability otherwise uses the effects of [[Spells/One with Plants|One with Plants]].\n* * *\n\nThe monster changes its shape indefinitely.
+It can use this action again to return to its natural shape or adopt a new shape.
+Unless otherwise noted, a monster cannot use Change Shape to appear as a specific individual.
+Using Change Shape counts as creating a disguise for the [[Actions/Impersonate|Impersonate]] use of Deception.
+The monster's transformation automatically defeats Perception DCs to determine whether the creature is a member of the ancestry or creature type into which it transformed, and it gains a +4 status bonus to its Deception DC to prevent others from seeing through its disguise.
+Change Shape abilities specify what shapes the monster can adopt.
+The monster doesn't gain any special abilities of the new shape, only its physical form.
+For example, in each shape, it replaces its normal Speeds and Strikes, and might potentially change its senses or size.
+Any changes are listed in its stat block."

   - name: "Deafening Blow"
     desc: "  When a leaf leshy hits with its seedpod Strike, the target must attempt a DC 14 Fortitude check save.\n* * *\n\n**Critical Success** The target is unaffected and temporarily immune for 24 hours.\n\n**Success** The target is unaffected.\n\n**Failure** The target is [[Conditions/Deafened|Deafened]] for 1 round.\n\n**Critical Failure** The target is [[Conditions/Deafened|Deafened]] for 1 minute."